TOPO-EPFL/CrossLoc/README.md

 </p>

-The CrossLoc localization algorithm is officially presented in the paper
+The CrossLoc localization algorithm is officially presented in the paper accepted to CVPR 2022
 <br>
 **CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data**
 <br>